-With winter well and truly upon us, we find ourselves searching for tips, tricks and potions that promise to keep coughs and colds at bay.
+Amid the coronavirus (COVID-19) outbreak, we find ourselves searching for tips, tricks and potions that promise to keep our immunity strong.

 Give your immune system a helping hand by making sure your shopping basket includes:

 It all starts in your tummy – a healthy immune system needs to be supported by a healthy gut microbiome or good gut bacteria.
 Recent research tells us that a healthy gut microbiome plays an essential role in the body's immune response to infection and maintaining overall health.
 For this you need prebiotics and probiotics.

 Subscribe to Wholicious Living to stay up-to-date with the latest health and nutrition advice.

 Probiotics are live bacteria that are beneficial to your gut microbiome.
 They are especially important after taking a course of antibiotics.
 You can find probiotics, such as lactobacilli and Bifidobacterium, in some yoghurts and foods with live cultures.

 While other fermented foods, such as kombucha, kimchi, kefir and sauerkraut may not meet the scientific criteria to be considered probiotics, they contain some live microbes and beneficial compounds that may also benefit our gut health.

 In addition to probiotics, you'll need the prebiotics that feed them.
 Our healthy gut bacteria depend daily on the fibre you feed them.
 Prebiotics are a special type of fibre that can easily be found in wholegrain foods, legumes and veggies like Jerusalem artichokes, asparagus and onions.

 By feeding our gut bacteria with these prebiotics, they then produce beneficial compounds that help keep us well.